redhat-cip/software-factory/docs/testing.rst

 - defaults: is the way the workspace is prepared.
 In Software Factory default's configuration this defines a freestyle project that can be run concurrently.
 - builders: The builder is the job code.
-It is important to note that we use the default "prepare-workspace" builder and then the "shell" one.
+It is important to note that it uses the default "prepare-workspace" builder and then the "shell" one.
 The former uses "zuul-cloner" to checkout the project + the change to be tested in the workspace.
 Then the later uses ZUUL_PROJECT to jump into the project source directory and then performs your custom actions.